Before Your Flight

 There is no formal way of requesting an appointment for this process, so do not be discouraged from walking up and requesting this document when arriving.

-Although rare, some bureaucrats will deny your application for a TIE (your residency card) if your passport was stamped before your visa´s stated entry date or if you don’t have sufficient proof of entry.
-You would be required to leave the country and re-enter.
+Although rare, some bureaucrats will deny your application for a TIE (your residency card) if your passport was stamped before your visa’s stated entry date or if you don’t have sufficient proof of entry.
+You would be required to leave the Schengen area and re-enter.

 Join an Auxiliar de Conversación Group